full PfCO course

-On completion of the online training, you will book to participate in three regularly scheduled ‘virtual classroom’ sessions, each lasting between 1 and 2 hours.
+You will also book to participate in three regularly scheduled ‘virtual classroom’ sessions, each lasting between 1 and 2 hours.
 These Instructor-led classes will cover the Air Law and Operations Planning modules in depth.
-You , and the other participating students will be able to ask your Instructor questions and discuss the topics being covered.
+You and the other participating students will be able to ask your Instructor questions and discuss the topics being covered.

 Operations Manual Creation